 Training on trafficking is mandated for law enforcement and police reserve officers.
-Single party consent to audiotaping is permitted, and wiretapping is allowed in investigations for sex trafficking, but not for ICSE or prostitution-related offenses.
-"Promotion of child sexual trafficking - Promotion of sexual trafficking is a defense based on the use of a law enforcement decoy posing as a minor to investigate this crime.
+Single party consent to audiotaping is permitted, and wiretapping is allowed in investigations for sex trafficking, but not for CSAM or prostitution-related offenses.
+"Promotion of child sexual trafficking - Promotion of sexual trafficking of a younger child" expressly prohibits a defense based on the use of a law enforcement decoy posing as a minor to investigate this crime.
 Similarly, criminal solicitation laws authorize the use of a decoy or the Internet in sex trafficking investigations.
 Indiana has established a statewide reporting and response system for missing children and requires the reporting of missing and located children.